Intriguing Properties of Contrastive Losses: Acknowledgements

 \section{Acknowledgements}

 We specially thank Geoffrey Hinton for many inspiring discussions and helpful advice.
 We would also like to thank David Fleet, Simon Kornblith, Mohammad Norouzi, Kevin Swersky and Katherine Hermann for insightful discussions.
 In addition, we are thankful to William Chan and Sara Sabour for ideas on implementation of sorting on TPUs.
+We also thank anonymous reviewers for their constructive feedback.

 { }

 \counterwithin{figure}{section} \counterwithin{table}{section}